usnistgov/O-RAN-Testbed-Automation/README.md

 └── Duranta (OAI) 5G UE: 2026.w31
 ```

-The components that have been verified to support or not support connectivity are included below.
+The components that have been verified to support connectivity are included below.

 ### Minimum System Requirements